 While the Hagia Sophia is probably not the oldest intact building in the world – the Pantheon in Rome and the Basilica di Sant’Ambrogio in Milan were both built earlier – it certainly comes close.
-Today, the (current) Hagia Sophia is 1478 years old, and has survived hundreds of earthquakes throughout history.
-Its age, size, magnificence, architecture and mystical atmosphere make it truly a unique place in the world.
+Today, the (current) Hagia Sophia is about 1,480 years old and has survived hundreds of earthquakes throughout history.
+The age, size, magnificence, architecture and mystical atmosphere make it truly a unique place.

 The Hagia Sophia has always been regarded as a symbol of medieval Christian mysticism.
 Throughout Byzantine and Ottoman history, the building served as the Imperial Church or Mosque.
-Emperors were crowned here, victories celebrated and Ottoman Sultans said their prayers inside it.
-For many centuries, the Hagia Sophia was possibly the largest shrine in the world.
-Today, its dome is still accepted to hold this title of largest in the world.
+Emperors were crowned here, victories celebrated and Ottoman Sultans said their prayers inside.
+For many centuries, the Hagia Sophia was the largest shrine in the world – a title it still holds today.

 Today’s Hagia Sophia is the third building to have been built on this site.
-The original building, constructed in 360 AD, was a basilica with a wooden roof.
+The original building, constructed in 360 CE, was a basilica with a wooden roof.
 This original church, which also went by the name of Megale Ecclesia (Great Church), was burned down in a riot in 404.
 Theodosius II replaced it with a massive basilica in 415, which burned down during the Nika Revolt against Justinian in 532.
-Forty days after the revolt, Justinian began rebuilding the Hagia Sophia once again.
-He reopened it in 537, entering the building with the words ‘Solomon, I have surpassed you!’, a reference to the fact that Solomon’s Great Temple in Jerusalem was the largest until the third Hagia Sophia.
+40 days after the revolt, Justinian began rebuilding the Hagia Sophia once again.
+He reopened it in 537, entering the building with the words, “Solomon, I have surpassed you!”, a reference to the fact that Solomon’s Great Temple in Jerusalem was the largest until the third Hagia Sophia.

 After conquering Constantinople in 1453, Ottoman Sultan Mehmed II immediately went to the Hagia Sophia and ordered that it be converted into a mosque.
-This was a successful endeavor, and it has remained a mosque ever since.
+It has remained a mosque ever since.
 In the following century, the architect Sinan was commissioned to make restorations and add Islamic elements to the building.
 Minarets, the mihrab and the minber, were added, and appropriately positioned to face toward Mecca, 10 degrees south of the main axis of the building.

-Buttresses in the eastern side were added during the Ottoman period.
-In time, the Hagia Sophia became a complex consisting of tombs, a fountain, a library, and so on.
+Buttresses on the eastern side were added during the Ottoman period.
+In time, the Hagia Sophia became a complex consisting of tombs, a fountain, a library and more.
 When being used as a mosque, the mosaic panels remained, but the figures’ faces were covered.
 After the 18th century, the mosaic panels were covered completely.

-The Hagia Sophia was used as a church for 916 years and as a mosque for 481 years.
-In 1934, by order of Mustafa Kemal Atatürk and the decision of the Council of Ministers, it was converted into a museum and since then, has been open to visitors.
+The Hagia Sophia was used as a church for 916 years and as a mosque for 481.
+In 1934, by order of Mustafa Kemal Atatürk and the decision of the Council of Ministers, it was converted into a museum and, since then, has been open to visitors.